RKSouth/south-notes/README.md

 9. Type in node index to see your progress! :) Press play to see your database working
 10. Require mongoose, our ORM library. in the index.js next to where gql and apollo server are working
 11. The connect using mongoose by going to mongodb atlas dashboard, go to 'connect' grab your connection string
-- creat config.js file and make a module.exports = { with your connection string here} and then make sure to gitignore your config file so one can see your password
+- create config.js file and make a module.exports = { with your connection string here} and then make sure to gitignore your config file so one can see your password

 mongodb+srv://rkelm:<password>@cluster0.o9vz6.mongodb.net/<dbname>?retryWrites=true&w=majority
 12. rebuild index.js so it connects the localhost AND the database